rileyle/UCGretina/README.md

     /BeamIn/Focus/X <double> <unit>
     /BeamIn/Focus/Y <double> <unit>
-    /BeamIn/Focus/Z <double> <unit>

-> Offsets of the focus of the incoming beam
+> Offsets of the emission point of the incoming beam.
+(Z defaults to
+>  -50 cm.
+If you change this, make sure it is upstream of the target!)

     /BeamIn/Focus/DX <double> <unit>
     /BeamIn/Focus/DY <double> <unit>

-> Horizontal and vertical widths of the beam spot on target
+> Horizontal and vertical widths of the beam spot at the emission
+> point (not on target)

     /BeamIn/Focus/Ata0 <double> <unit>
     /BeamIn/Focus/Bta0 <double> <unit>

-> Direction of the incoming beam on target (dispersive and
+> Direction of the incoming beam (dispersive and nondispersive angles,
-> nondispersive angles, respectively)
+> respectively)

     /BeamIn/Focus/maxAta <double> <unit>
     /BeamIn/Focus/maxBta <double> <unit>